 Considerations: This course is for students identified by established district guidelines.

-Course Description: This course is offered through the Iowa Online AP Academy.
+Course Description: Independent study options are limited to AP MACROECONOMICS and AP ENGLISH LANGUAGE AND COMPOSITION.
+Courses are offered through the lowa Online AP Academy.
 You need at least one skinny in your schedule.
 Limited enrollment.